-The 2024B Bonds will be secured by a pledge of and a first lien on, and will be payable solely from, the Net Revenues of the Turnpike System on a parity with the Outstanding Bonds, consisting of the Outstanding State of Florida, Department of Transportation Turnpike Revenue and Revenue Refunding Bonds, Series 2012A through Series 2023A; the 2024A Bonds, which are expected to be delivered on May 16, 2024; and any Additional Bonds hereafter issued.
+The 2024C Bonds will be secured by a pledge of and a first lien on, and will be payable solely from, the Net Revenues of the Turnpike System on a parity with the Outstanding Bonds, consisting of the Outstanding State of Florida, Department of Transportation Turnpike Revenue and Revenue Refunding Bonds, Series 2012A through Series 2024B, and any Additional Bonds hereafter issued.
 See "ADDITIONAL BONDS" below for a discussion of the terms, restrictions, and conditions on the issuance of Additional Bonds pursuant to the Resolution.
-The aggregate principal amount of Bonds expected to be Outstanding subsequent to the issuance of the 2024B Bonds is \$3,361,025,000, including the 2024A Bonds, and excluding those Bonds that will be refunded and defeased with the proceeds of the 2024A Bonds.
+The aggregate principal amount of Bonds that will be Outstanding subsequent to the issuance of the 2024C Bonds is \$3,434,025,000.